Ajax-Light/GSoC-cernhsf-final/README.md

 1. Source code (src):

-    * `CalClustering.cpp` contains the Main function
+    a. `CalClustering.cpp` contains the Main function

-    * `CalorimeterIslandCluster.cpp` is the Island Cluster Algorithm which has been separated into functionals
+    b. `CalorimeterIslandCluster.cpp` is the Island Cluster Algorithm which has been separated into functionals

-    * `AlgoHeaders.h` contains Class definitions for the algorithms, Gaudi's Units and Properties struct
+    c. `AlgoHeaders.h` contains Class definitions for the algorithms, Gaudi's Units and Properties struct

-    a.
+      i.
 Misc Files:

       * `Makefile` has a target `cc` which invokes the clustering algorithm.
 Build using `make cc`
       * `notes.txt` contains notes regarding the build process and issues encountered during setting up the build system.
 Refer this when program execution fails.

 2. Reports: